mahadidev7/react-native-cli-setup/README.md

 # react-native-cli-setup
 This is a just react native cli setup code

- -Git Controle remove: git reset
+ -Git Controle remove: rmdir .[folderName]